-Influenza vaccines provoke an immune response to the antigen found on the surfaces of the viruses.
+Influenza vaccines then provoke an immune response to the antigen found on the surfaces of the viruses.
 Antigenic drift can occur in the viruses, causing resistance to the vaccine.
-It is for this reason that recommendations are based on the World Health Organization's accredited regional laboratories, and changes are made to the composition, in terms of strains of influenza every year.
-This is also the reason why the vaccine that is released in September every year in the northern hemisphere is not always exactly the same as that released in February in the southern hemisphere.
+12 It is for this reason that recommendations are based on the World Health Organization's accredited regional laboratories, and changes are made to the composition, in terms of strains of influenza every year.
+13,14 This is also the reason why the vaccine that is released in September every year in the Northern Hemisphere is not always exactly the same as that released in February in the Southern Hemisphere.

 Antibodies usually develop within two weeks of the vaccine being administered.
 A peak in immunity occurs four to six weeks after vaccination, which then gradually wanes again.
 It therefore does not convey lasting immunity against the influenza virus.
-Immunisation reduces the likelihood of flu developing in healthy adults by approximately 70-90%.
-If a family member or house mate has already developed flu, vaccination of other members, within 36-48, hours will still provide effective protection against the virus.
-If
+Immunisation reduces the likelihood of the flu developing in healthy adults by approximately 70-90%14.
+If a family member or house mate has already developed the flu, vaccination of other members, within 36-48, hours will still provide effective protection against the virus.14